Sites-Unlimited/website/index.md

         <h2>Portraiture</h2>
         <img class=heading src="images/portfolio/family_portraits/KN1A1361_sm.jpg">
         <div class="body white">
-        There's something poignant about the honor of participating in such a personal and at times vulnerable aspect of documenting a family's story.
+        There's something poignant about the honor of participating in such a personal and at times vulnerable aspect of documenting a family's story.<br>

+        Peruse some select event family portraits in the <a href="portfolio#family_portraits">portfolio</a>.
         </div>
       </div>
     </div>